vedprakash-m/vigor/docs/Tech_Spec_Vigor.md

 ## Executive Summary

 This Technical Specification defines the implementation details for Vigor, an AI-powered fitness platform built with cost-optimized architecture.
-The system implements Clean/Hexagonal Architecture with a dual resource group strategy for Azure deployment, enabling pause/resume functionality to maintain ultra-low operational costs (~$100/month, pausable to ~$70/month).
+The system implements Clean/Hexagonal Architecture with a dual resource group strategy for Azure deployment, enabling pause/resume functionality to maintain operational costs within budget ceiling (≤$100/month, pausable to ≤$70/month).

 **Key Architectural Decisions:**